 Working with 4 and 5 year old children, I tend to use names a ton in my teaching.
-I find it fun to create new ways for children to have fun learning their names, their friends’ names, the letters and sounds in their names, etc. So when I saw Under the Big Top’s picture of last-name snowmen, I was a little too excited!
-Combining arts & crafts, letters, children’s names, and snowmen — it seemed like a fun idea to me.
+I find it fun to create new ways for children to have fun learning their names, their friends’ names, the letters and sounds in their names, etc. With a snowy theme for winter, I knew I wanted to do something with snowmen and names.
+Combining arts & crafts, letters, children’s names, and snowmen is a perfect winter activity for preschoolers to try.

 For this activity, we used: